sourcegraph/sourcegraph-public-snapshot/doc/getting-started/cloud-instance.md

 ## 🔄 Sync Code Hosts

-Sourcegraph is nothing without your code, so connecting your code hosts is essential.
+Sourcegraph is nothing without your code, so connecting your code hosts is crucial.

 How to connect to…
 - [GitHub](https://docs.sourcegraph.com/admin/external_service/github)